-Our family recently watched all the Harry Potter movies, the girls are now (rightfully so, obsessed). they have been shouting spells at watch other, so I suppose I have wizards, witches and wands on my mind.
+Our family recently watched all the Harry Potter movies, the girls are now (rightfully so) obsessed.
+They have been shouting spells at watch other, so I suppose I have wizards, witches and wands on my mind.
 A recent outing at the craft store for other supplies I needed, I spotted these clear stars that are made to be fillable ornaments.
 A light bulb went off and I decided to come up with some way to make wands for the kids.
-I had many craft fails while doing it (had to uy some more stars) and I finally came up with the perfect way of making the star confetti wand.
+I had many craft fails while doing it (had to buy some more stars) and I finally came up with the perfect way of making the star confetti wand.
 I know these are not very Harry Potter-ish, but the girls do not mind at all.

 The fairy wands are also perfect to go with a Halloween costume for Halloween.
 You can recreate the star fairy wand for a fairy costume, Harry Potter costumes, witch costumer, magician, wizard, the costume ideas go on and on!

 The step by step DIY for the fairy (or Harry Potter) wands is below.

 How to Make Magical Star Confetti Wands